Skip navigation

 In some instances, COVID-19 may spread through the air and infect people who are more than 6 feet away.
 Small droplets and particles can remain in the air for minutes to hours.
 This is called airborne (or aerosol) transmission, and it occurs mainly in enclosed spaces with poor ventilation.
 However, it is more common for COVID-19 to spread through close contact.

 Less often, the illness can spread if you touch a surface with the virus on it, and then touch your eyes, nose, mouth, or face.
-But this is thought to be a much less common way the virus spreads.
+But this is a much less common way the virus spreads.

 HOW TO PREVENT COVID-19